Caramel Slice

 - Transfer the mixture to the lined pan and press down until smooth.
 Prink with a fork.
 Bake for 15 minutes, or until just golden.
 Remove from the oven and let it cool completely.

-- Place all the caramel ingredients into a small saucepan and place it over low heat.
+- Place the condensed milk, butter, sugar, golden syrup, and vanilla extract into a small saucepan and place it over low heat.
 Stir very well until it begins to boil.
 Once boiling, continue to stir vigorously, ensuring the caramel doesn’t scorch.
 Once it reaches 225F on a candy thermometer, remove it from the heat while continuing to stir for another 2-3 minutes.

 - Pour over the shortbread base and allow it cool completely.